Improving Question Answering Model Robustness with Synthetic Adversarial Data Generation: Synthetic Data Generation

 \subsubsection{Question Generation}

-Once answer candidates have been identified for a selected passage, we then generate a corresponding question.\footnote{We also try generating multiple questions but consistently find that generating one question per answer provides the best downstream results despite the additional data.} We directly fine-tune a BART$_{\text{Large}}$~\citep{lewis-etal-2020-bart} autoregressive sequence generation decoder on data transformed to \texttt{<s> answer </s> passage </s>}.
-To discourage the model from memorising the questions in the SQuAD training set and directly reproducing these, we train on a subset of 10k examples from SQuAD, selected such that they correspond to the same source passages as the AdversarialQA training data.
+Once answer candidates have been identified for a selected passage, we then generate a corresponding question by directly fine-tuning a BART$_{\text{Large}}$~\citep{lewis-etal-2020-bart} autoregressive sequence generation decoder.\footnote{We also try generating multiple questions but consistently find that generating one question per answer provides the best downstream results despite the additional data.} To discourage the model from memorising the questions in the SQuAD training set and directly reproducing these, we train on a subset of 10k examples from SQuAD, selected such that they correspond to the same source passages as the AdversarialQA training data.
 This ensures that when scaling up synthetic generation, the vast majority of passages are previously completely unseen to the generator.